HemakshiShardha/Data-Analysis-and-Visualization-/README.md

 The expected insight from the analysis was to understand the effect of players attributes on their value and find number of groups that are present to segregate players based on their playing attribute.

 Business Objective Accomplished:
-•	Found top 3 playing attribute to determine player value.
+1) Found top 3 playing attribute to determine player value.
-•	Model to be used by managers to estimate player value.
+2) Model to be used by managers to estimate player value.
-•	Players with high potential to be recruited for next season.
+3) Players with high potential to be recruited for next season.

 I have also attached some graphs in the pdf file.
-1) First graph shows that the players who participated in FIFA 2019 can be clearly segregatted into 4 clusters.
+1) First graph shows that the players who participated in FIFA 2019 can be clearly segregated into 4 clusters.
-2) Second graph highlights some important players of footfall with respect to their "potential" and "value" attribute.
+2) Second graph highlights some important players of footfall with respect to their "potential" and "value" attributes.
-3) Third graph highlights players with similar "potential" as those of popular players but lower "value", indicating the possibility that those players will become stars in future years.
+3) Third graph highlights players with similar "potential" as that of popular players but with lower "value", indicating the possibility that those players will become stars in future years.